 - LAUNCH VEHICLE IS AN ARIANE 5 ROCKET, SUPPLIED BY ESA - SITE WILL BE THE ARIANESPACE'S ELA-3 LAUNCH COMPLEX NEAR - KOUROU, FRENCH GUIANA

 ARIANESPACE - ESA - NASA

-• The JWST launch weight will be \lesssim 6500 kg, and it will be launched to L2 with an ESA Ariane-V launch vehicle from Kourou in French Guiana.
+• The JWST launch weight is \lesssim 6500 kg, and it was launched to L2 with an ESA Ariane-V launch vehicle from Kourou in French Guiana.

 (1a) How will JWST travel to its L2 orbit?